deeenes/bioinfo-tools/README.md

 ## Unix, Linux and Bash

+-   https://www.putorius.net - A page full of small tips, tutorials and education materials about Linux system administration and Bash, by Steven Vona.

 ### Introductory Bash

 Basic bash is essential whatever operating system you use.
 Linux and Mac